 Workload Model 4.
 In this model, the number of users will be increased and decreased suddenly for entire duration.
 There are different names for this type of testing, like monkey testing, spike testing, etc.

-Below are some of the very important metrics based on which we do performance work load modelling.
+Below are just some of the very important metrics to observe during performance workload modeling.

 Average response time: This will be average value of response time for entire duration of steady state in a load test.